MaraScott/react-native-fabricjs-image-editor/README.md

 # Fabric.js React Image Editor

 This repository contains a Fabric.js powered canvas editor rendered with a lightweight React runtime.
 The browser build ships with an `index.html` entry point, and the same UI can be embedded inside a React Native application through a `WebView` wrapper that exchanges state over `postMessage`.
+For the native embed we inline the original vanilla JavaScript implementation instead of the React bundle so that the generated HTML relies purely on classic scripts.

 ![Editor UI](screenshots/editor.jpg)